I have helped more than 2,500 educators work on their Google certifications since 2014.

 Preparing for the certification exams by yourself is lonely and boring.

-Find a colleague who is also interested in earning their certification and work together.
+Find a colleague who is also interested in earning their certification and study together.

-It is best to work with someone who you can meet with face-to-face, but if that’s not an option, join the Google Educator Certification Group on Google+ and you can connect with other educators looking for a “study buddy.”
+It is best to work with someone who you can meet in-person, but if that’s not an option, join the Google Educator Facebook Group and you can connect with Google-using teachers from around the world!